Sub1nn/cloud-disc-golf-compare/README.md

 This will enables site visitors to easily search, filter, and compare products between the resellers to make the best choice.

 **To access the project, please visit the following site: https://gardsgids.com/**

+From a technical and architectural perspective, the process is as follows:

+* The product information from different sources is collected by executing the perform_data_update.py file, which will execute functions to read data from different stores, normalize it, and store it in a MySQL database hosted on Google Cloud.
+* Then, in main.py, the data is read and rendered into the front-end using templating and Flask, a web application library.
+The front-end utilizes HTML, CSS, and JavaScript embedded within the HTML.
+* For deploying the web application to the internet, a Google Cloud native service called Google App Engine is used.
+With the help of Terraform, all necessary Google App Engine accesses and related services are set up.
+Terraform can also automatically deploy a new version of the web application based on the latest version in the repository to the Google App Engine.
+All service configurations and web application deployment settings are defined in the example_configuration.json file, which is used to populate the Terraform modules.